nRF24/CircuitPython_nRF24L01/docs/api.rst

 .. automethod:: circuitpython_nrf24l01.rf24.RF24.close_rx_pipe

-  This function is used to close a specific data pipe from OTA (over the air) RX transmissions.

   :param int pipe_number: The data pipe to use for RX transactions.
 This must be in range
       [0,5].
 Otherwise a `ValueError` exception is thrown.
   :param bool reset: `True` resets the address for the specified ``pipe_number`` to the